 The Maya Culture

 From about AD 250 to 800, the Maya reached intellectual heights that no other people in the New World could match.
 During this time, the Maya built hundreds of ceremonial centers without metal tools or the use of draft animals or the wheel.
 They became masters of art and sculpture, astronomy, hieroglyphic writing, mathematics, and calendric logic.
 Evidence for the advanced nature of pre-Columbian Maya society comes from many aspects of their civilization.
 The Maya were a highly literate people; their hieroglyphic script being the only known fully developed writing system to have developed in pre-Columbian America (although several other, crude writing systems also evolved).
-Mayas developed the most elaborated and most widely attested writing system in the New World (starting about 300 BC).
+And it was one of only two written language origins in the world, the other being in the Fertile Crescent of the Middle East.
+Starting around 300 BC, Maya hieroglyphic script became the most elaborated and widely attested writing system in the New World.

 The Classic period saw the development of city-states throughout the Maya world, linked by complex road and trade networks.
 The Maya political system never integrated the entire Maya empire and wars between city-states were common.
 Most combat was hand-to-hand, but weapons included blowguns, bow and arrow, wooden swords, and eventually the atlatl (spear-thrower).
 Ritualistic killings and sacrifices were common.
 In the city-states, the “king” held semi-divine status and could communicate between gods and mortals.
 Royal succession was patrilineal and typically power was passed to the eldest son, should he have proven himself worthy through successful military combat and the capture of a sufficient number of enemy warriors.
 Commoners, or those not in the royal family, paid taxes in the form of staple goods.